project-ecc/ecchat/quickstart.md

 	/qr

+14 - To exit ecchat, you may enter either of these commands

+	/exit
+	/quit

+or hit ESCAPE.

+15 - To have a conversation with another ecchat user, first you need to exchange routing tags using another messenger or email.
+Then start ecchat:

+	$ ./ecchat -n my_name -o other_name -t routing_tag_of_other_party

+replacing `my_name` with your short nickname, `other_name` with your preferred short nick name of the other party and `routing_tag_or_other_party` with their routing tag.

-14 - The first time ecchat is run it creates a file `ecchat.conf`.
+16 - The first time ecchat is run it creates a file `ecchat.conf`.
 You may use this file to add RPC connections to additional crypto nodes running either locally or on remote servers. ecchat 1.3 supports most Bitcoin and Monero derived nodes.
 The following have been tested and are known to work.
 You are welcome to try others, numbering in the hundreds, that should also work.

 	ltc  : Litecoin
 	doge : Dogecoin